-Lawyers turn to Ed for advice concerning professional malpractice and ethics matters.
+Lawyers and judges turn to Ed for advice concerning professional malpractice and ethics matters.
 Ed has taught and advised about professional responsibility in DC, Virginia, and nationwide for more than a decade.
-Most recently, Ed taught ethics at the 2018 Advanced Criminal Law Seminar hosted by the National Association of Criminal Defense Lawyers.

-In 1997, Ed moved to Washington, DC and the Northern Virginia region to work as a criminal defense trial attorney.
-Ed was responsible for thousands of clients at the DC Public Defender Service for 12 years, as a trial attorney, supervising trial attorney, special counsel for forensic DNA, and chief of the trial division.
+Ed was responsible for thousands of clients at the D.C.
+Public Defender Service - the pre-eminent criminal defense office in the country - for 12 years as a trial attorney, supervising trial attorney, special counsel for forensic DNA and forensic sciences, and chief of the trial division.
 As the lead trial attorney in the office, Ed provided overall management of the 60-attorney unit to ensure that every client received superior representation and also enjoyed his own active trial caseload of complex criminal cases.
-Ed has personally tried approximately 50 cases in DC Superior Court and has closely supervised hundreds more.
+Ed has developed a particular expertise with forensic DNA and other scientific evidence, cases alleging sexual misconduct and child pornography, narcotics offenses, homicides and violent offenses, and mental health evidence and defenses to charges for persons suffering from mental illness.
+Ed has personally tried approximately 50 cases in D.C.
+Superior Court in Washington, D.C. and has closely supervised many more.

-Ed brings his successful style of thoughtful, creative, compassionate, and client-centered representation to white collar and criminal defense clients in federal court, DC Superior Court, and trial courts across Virginia, particularly in the cities and counties in Northern Virginia.
+Ed brings his successful style of thoughtful, creative, aggressive, and client-centered representation to clients in federal court, D.C.
+Superior Court, and Circuit, General District, and Juvenile and Domestic Relations District Courts across Virginia, particularly in the cities and counties in Northern Virginia.

 Honors and Awards